Sick Leave and Allowances

 During 5th year and subsequent years

-Employees will be given notice in writing by the Manager at least two weeks in advance of a transfer from full to half pay entitlement and of the half pay entitlement ceasing.
+Employees will be given notice in writing by their Line Manager at least two weeks in advance of a transfer from full to half pay entitlement and of the half pay entitlement ceasing.

 Although NICVA provides sick pay allowances as outlined above, it is legally obliged to maintain records of all absences due to sickness or incapacity in accordance with the Statutory Sick Pay Scheme (SSP).
 For this reason, it is important for staff to be aware of the need to notify all absences due to sickness or incapacity.